-Medical Laboratory Technology I Course No. C6181DY Elective: Grades 11-12 Recommended: Intro to Health Sciences See Notation Year-Long 1 credit
+Medical Laboratory Technology I Course N No.C6181DS Elective: Grades 11-12 Recommended: Intro to Health Sciences See Notation Co-requisite: English at Innovation Center Semester 1 credit

 This course gives students an overview of the clinical lab, hematology, urinalysis, and clinical chemistry.
 Students gain foundational knowledge and skills appropriate for a variety of medical-related career paths in the field of medical laboratory technology.
 They are introduced to diagnostic and therapeutic laboratory procedures that support medical practice and research, and investigate safety, quality assurance, and ethical concerns associated with the field of medical laboratory technology.